jtriley2p/protoctl/README.md

 The `protoctl` system enables complex smart contract deployment and upgrades with a publicly visible timelock.
 Queued deployment data is stored for easy access in analyzing and auditing the deployment.

+## Threat Modelling

+Two authority addresses control the system with different levels of control, Administrator and Security Council.

+### Administrator

+The Administrator

+### Security Council

 ## Architecture

 We employ a virtual machine whose intructions enshrine create and update operations for ERC-1967